jmg5e/pianod-client/README.md

 # PianodClient
-Web App to control [pianod service](http://deviousfish.com/Pianod1/index.html)
+Web App to control [pianod service](http://deviousfish.com/pianod2/index.html)

+pianod2 is a Pandora music service client as a UNIX daemon.
+Which also provides support for http and websock protocols.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.